code-423n4/2024-10-superposition/README.md

 The 4naly3er report can be found [here](https://github.com/code-423n4/2024-10-superposition/blob/main/4naly3er-report.md).

+_Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

-Operator makes a mistake with a trusted function
+Operator makes a mistake with a trusted function.

 ✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.